ghosert/VimProject/note-taking/note.md

 - [ ] ALT+G to show gemini up and WIN+H to speak instead of typing, switch input language to make windows understand Chinese or English
 - [ ] Better white/black theme and check gruvbox theme is same to neovim, some people mentioned too yellow?
+- [ ] For the customer who first time use cmd markdown, give tips on how to use on UI
+- [ ] I have a AI keyboard idea in claude web, need to discussion to make it real.
 - [ ] Setup Claude code skills
 - [ ] Setup OpenClaw, mini pc or lenovo 9i and how to access from outside.
     - [ ] Think of some tasks for open claw